armno/blog/content/post/cypress-angular-integration-testing/index.md

 <p class="message--warning">
-In this post, I will use a bare bone Angular project generated with Angular CLI 9.0 as a test project but the main content will not be specific to Angular at all.
+In this post, I will use a bare bone Angular project generated with Angular CLI as a test project, but the main content will not be specific to Angular at all.
 </p>